aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/page-size-and-orientation/_index.md

 ﻿---
-title: Page Size and Orientation - Aspose.Words for JasperReports
+title: Page Size and Orientation
+second_title: Aspose.Words for JasperReports
 articleTitle: Page Size and Orientation
 linktitle: Page Size and Orientation
 description: "Aspose.Words for JasperReports use page size and orientation from the input provided for export."